 Along with strong VPN encryption and security, PureVPN gives you instant access to anti-virus protection, malware shields, app blocking features, and DNS website filtering, all wrapped into one secure and convenient package.
 All you have to do is download the app, choose the extra protections you’d like to turn on, and you’re set.
 It’s perfect for anyone who needs thorough and complete protection without all the hassle.

 PureVPN offers incredibly useful security features that keep you safe online, as well.
 It starts with a zero-logging policy on traffic, an automatic kill switch, solid 256-bit AES encryption on all data, and DNS leak protection.
-These work alongside the company’s private network of 750 servers in 180 different countries, providing a ton of options for fast, safe, and secure connections.
+These work alongside the company’s private network of 2,000+ servers in 140+ countries, providing a ton of options for fast, safe, and secure connections.

 How to use a VPN in Georgia